How To Get Your Name Off Spam Email Lists for Good

 What happens if I open a spam email?

 If you only open a spam email, it is most likely harmless.
-There are times when scammers use email as phishing campaigns, so it’s not ideal to view spam, but if it happens, block the sender and try not to open more.
+There are times when scammers use email for phishing campaigns, so it’s not ideal to view spam.
+However, if it happens, block the sender and try not to open any further emails.

 Never click on links or attachments from spam or suspicious emails.
 We also recommend you don’t respond to spam or phishing emails — no, not even to troll the sender for a funny TikTok.